jrdngr/cargo-sideload/README.md

 # Subsequent runs
 1. If alternate registry dependencies have changed
    1. Run `cargo update -p [crate-names]` to update your `Cargo.lock` file.
-   2. Run `cargo sideload --registry=[registry-name]` to download updated dependencies.
+   2. Run `cargo sideload fetch --registry=[registry-name]` to download updated dependencies.
 2. If alternate registry dependences have **not** changed, you don't have to do anything.

 # More Info